norswap/autumn/doc/A3-how-autumn-works.md

 # A3.
 How Autumn Works

 In the [last section](A2-first-grammar.md), we saw how to create a simple grammar and parse it using [`Autumn.parse`].
-In this section, we'll see what goes on behind the hood when you do this.
+In this section, we'll see what goes on under the hood when you do this.

-This understanding is pretty important in order to understand how to implement your own custom parsers (TODO link), as well as interpret parse results (for instance, what is the *furthest error position*).
+This understanding is pretty important in order to understand how to implement your own custom parsers (TODO link), as well as how to interpret parse results (for instance, what is the *furthest error position*).

 It might also be illuminating in order to understand why certain parsers work the way they do.
 For instance, why does a [Choice] parser always pick the first alternative that matches instead of